mozilla-mobile/firefox-tv/README.md

 3. Make sure to select the right build variant in Android Studio: **amazonWebviewDebug**

 ### Running
-It is recommended to test directly on a Fire TV.
+It is recommended to test directly on a Fire TV: see the [developer guide][dev guide] for more info.
 You can connect with:
 ```shell
 adb connect <IP address>
 ```